States We Lend In

-It is never too early to start planning for your financial future, including your next home purchase.
 Buying your first home, whether with a spouse, a significant other, or by yourself, is no small feat.
-Moreover, if you are young and new to the path to homeownership, you may feel a little intimidated by the overall purchasing process.
+Many first-time buyers feel a little intimidated by the overall purchasing process, especially when they are unsure how much they can comfortably afford or what steps come first.

-That said, if you are interested in buying but are not sure where to begin, here are three important truths that young homebuyers should know ahead of time.
+That said, if you are interested in buying but are not sure where to begin, here are three important truths that first-time home buyers should know ahead of time.

 As you are likely aware, there are some serious benefits to homeownership.
 However, there are also a few myths and misconceptions that can get new homebuyers in trouble.
 But the good news is that the three truths mentioned below can make a world of difference for first-time homebuyers:

 When you check your credit score, it is important to remember that mortgage interest rates tend to be higher with lower credit scores, which can dramatically affect the total costs associated with a new home purchase.
-You should also figure out what income your lifestyle requires and how much you can start saving up.
+You should also review your income, monthly debt payments, and how much you can realistically save for a down payment and closing costs.

 In general, saving for a down payment is sometimes viewed as one of the biggest obstacles for homebuyers, but that does not have to be the case.
 As Freddie Mac says, “The most damaging down payment myth—since it stops the homebuying process before it can start—is the belief that 20% is necessary.”